We build with care and intention. In our projects and in the company we are building.

 Our full-service team brings together creative expertise with a deep curiosity for how you want to experience your space.
-We believe great design is a reflection of an individual and the building site, and there is not a formula related to building styles past or present.
+We believe a successful project happens when the dreams of our client, the imagination of the designer, and the hand of the maker are evident.

 In his 20 years of experience in architecture, Caleb has remained committed to building thoughtful spaces.
 As the founder of Caleb Johnson Studio and Woodhull Construction and Millwork, Caleb has spearheaded a team of award-winning architects, designers, and builders.
 His ability to capture the essence of the landscape and the value of materials sets the firm apart.

 Growing up, Caleb planned to pursue a career as a fine artist.
 However, by his junior year of high school, he worried the medium wasn’t where his future lay.
 While working a summer job, his boss asked if he’d ever considered being an architect to utilize his technical drawing abilities.
 The title stuck.
 He became focused on becoming an architect, reading as many books as he could get his hands on.
 He studied everyone from Philip Johnson and Louis Kahn to Leonardo da Vinci.

 In 1994, he started at Andrews University in Michigan, having the immediate feeling that he belonged there.
 After graduation, while on a trip to Chicago, Caleb picked up The New Cottage Home at a bookstore and contacted the architects whose work appealed to him.
 Six of those firms were in Maine.

 “I think a lot about what’s behind it all, the beams holding it up, how they are represented in architecture, how architecture is an honest expression of the forces and materials it takes to create shelter for us, and how that impacts our daily lives.
 The quality of a space and what it’s built of can have a positive or negative effect on our lives.”